 Fortunately, there are treatments for both snoring and sleep apnea.
 You don’t have to go through life worrying whether your relationship is on the tracks due to lack of sleep by either person.
 It’s important to be familiar with the warning signs in order to receive appropriate care before the sleep condition becomes more serious.
 Every aspect of your life depends on quality sleep, therefore how you function within a relationship also depends on feeling rested and restored after a night of slumber.

 Give Dr. Michelle Aldrich of Riverbend Sleep your questions and concerns.
 Our Salem dentist understands the significant health effects of foregoing a decent evening of sleep.
-Schedule an appointment for a no-obligation consultation and restore your positive sleeping habits with your partner.
+Schedule an appointment with Dr. Aldrich and restore your positive sleeping habits with your partner.